mjordan/ocr_rest/README.md

 # Overview and Usage

-A simple OCR service over REST.
-A typical workflow from a client's perspective would be to PUT the image to the server, then GET the OCRed output, either the plain text version or the marked up HOCR version.
+A simple OCR service over REST that uses the [Tesseract](http://code.google.com/p/tesseract-ocr/) OCR engine (although any OCR engine that has a command-line interface could be used instead).
+A typical workflow from a client's perspective would be to PUT the image to the server, then GET the OCRed output, either the plain text version or the marked up [HOCR](http://en.wikipedia.org/wiki/HOCR) version.
 Clients can then issue a DELETE request to remove the image file from the server.
-The OCR operation is handed off to the Tesseract OCR engine during the GET requests, which can take a few seconds to complete.
+The OCR operation is handed off to Tesseract during the GET requests, which can take a few seconds to complete.

 Image files to be OCRed are PUT to the server using requests similar to the following (using curl as an example HTTP agent), which include the path to the file in the request URL: